Upgrading U-Boot on SheevaPlug and other plug computers

 u-boot.kwbto your TFTP server.
 Then start your plug computer, connect the serial console and type the following commands:

-Regardless of how you installed U-Boot, you now have to restart your machine to load the new version of U-Boot:
+Finally, you now have to restart your machine to activate the new version of U-Boot:

 If you upgraded from the Marvell to the DENX variant, you now have to set your MAC address (replace the MAC address in the example with the one you wrote down before):